The best Korean movie 'Old Boy‘

 Story

-The story follows Oh Dae-su, an ordinary man who is suddenly kidnapped and imprisoned for fifteen years without knowing the reason.
-When he is unexpectedly released, he is given only five days to discover who trapped him and why.
-This simple premise unfolds into a complex narrative filled with violence, mystery, and psychological torment.
+The film follows Oh Dae-su, an ordinary man who is suddenly kidnapped and locked away in a private room for fifteen years without explanation.
+When he is unexpectedly released, he is given only a short amount of time to discover who imprisoned him and the reason behind it.
+What begins as a mystery slowly transforms into something much darker and emotionally devastating.

 Conclusion